zacdav-db/databricks-r-env/README.md

 # R Environment Setup on Databricks

-Notes and artifacts (notebooks, templates, etc) to assist with establishing R workloads on Databricks.
+Notes and artifacts (notebooks, templates, etc) to assist with establishing R/RStudio workloads on Databricks.

 ## AWS
 In Progress